 3. Steering Changes

 Vibration can also be an issue when the bearings fail.
-You can feel the vibration through the steering wheel, mainly when turning or increasing the speed at first.
+You can feel the vibration through the steering wheel, and at first, this will mainly happen when turning or increasing speed.
 However, as the problem becomes more pronounced, there could be regular vibration.

 4. Vehicle Pulls